bloycey/vuepress-bones/README.md

 ### To Do

 - Sort out what to do with the default theme files.
 Should they be deleted?
 Moved to a different folder?
-- Create a template for blog thumbnails.
+- Create a template for blog thumbnails including featured image.
 - Implement sortorder menu items.
 - Implement date posted for blogs.
 - Work out how to do pagination.